Twentieth Century (film): Production

 Lombard and Barrymore became friends during filming.
 When Barrymore's career was declining, Lombard raised hell to get him to work on her film True Confession (1937).

 Preston Sturges was hired to write the screenplay around late November 1933, but was removed from the project a week later because he had not made sufficient progress.
 Columbia then tried to get Herman Mankiewicz to write it, with Felix Young to produce.

-Twentieth Century – a title which Columbia considered changing because they feared that many westerners would not be familiar with the name of the train – was in production February 22 – March 24, 1934.
+Twentieth Century—a title which Columbia considered changing because they feared that many westerners would not be familiar with the name of the train—was in production from February 22 to March 24, 1934.

 During the filming, there were some problems with the censors at the Hays Office, who were concerned about the religious angle in the comedy of the film, and requested that it be toned down.
 Joseph Breen, who ran the Office, worried that "there will be serious difficulty in inducing an anti-Semitic public to accept a [motion picture] play produced by an industry believed to be Jewish in which the Passion Play is used for comedy purposes."
 The Office ultimately asked that one line be removed, which it was.
 They also requested that it be made less clear where Oscar jabs Lily with a pin.

-Twentieth Century was premiered in New York at Radio City Music Hall on May 3, 1934, and went into general release on May 11.
+Twentieth Century was premiered at Radio City Music Hall in New York City on May 3, 1934, and went into general release on May 11.

 Reception

 In his The New York Times review of Twentieth Century, Mordaunt Hall wrote, "John Barrymore is in fine fettle in Twentieth Century" and "acts with such imagination and zest that he never fails to keep the picture thoroughly alive."
-All of the principal actors – Lombard ("gives an able portrayal"), Connolly ("excellent") and Karns ("adds bright flashes"), as well as Girardot ("an asset") – were also praised.
+All of the principal actors—Lombard ("gives an able portrayal"), Connolly ("excellent"), and Karns ("adds bright flashes"), as well as Girardot ("an asset")—were also praised.
 However, Hall was less enthused about the comedy style, stating, "it seems a pity that they [Hecht and MacArthur] were tempted to stray occasionally too far from the realm of restrained comedy and indulge their fancy for boisterous humor."
+The movie premiered at the Radio City Music Hall.

+Pauline Kael was enthusiastic: "A first-rate hardboiled farce about theatrical personalities.
+John Barrymore was a great farceur, and his performance as the egomaniac producer Oscar Jaffe is a roaring caricature ...
+It was Carole Lombard's performance ... that established her as a comedienne ...The script, by Hecht and MacArthur ... is freely, carelessly irreverent ...
+Howard Hawks directed in a fast, entertaining style ...."
+Leonard Maltin gave it four of four stars: "Super screwball comedy ...
+Barrymore has never been funnier, and Connolly and Karns are aces as his long-suffering cronies."
+Leslie Halliwell gave it two of four stars: " ... this is a marvellously sharp and memorable theatrical burlesque, and the second half, set on the train of the title, reaches highly agreeable peaks of insanity."

 Twentieth Century's box office performance was described as "dismal".
 It was a box office disappointment.

-Time magazine said "Twentieth Century is good fun, slick, wild and improbable."
+Time magazine said, "Twentieth Century is good fun, slick, wild and improbable."